 This website has been designed to help parents make this decision by:

 IMPORTANT: Please note we do NOT offer Hepetitis B or any other occupational health vaccinations on the NHS.

 The Doctors are able to provide certain services not covered by the NHS, e.g. certain medical examinations, driving licence forms, insurance reports, special letters etc. These services are subject to a fee.

-Adobe Acrobat® pd reader may be downloaded free of charge by Some of these services may require a special appointment.
+Some of these services may require a special appointment.
 Please ask the receptionist for advice.